chloeklin/polyBERT/README.md

 ## polyBERT polymer fingerprints

-I strongly recommend using the `psmiles` Python package (`pip install psmiles`) for generating polymer fingerprints with polyBERT.
+I strongly recommend using the `psmiles` Python package for generating polymer fingerprints with polyBERT.
 It takes care of downloading polyBERT, canonicalization of PSMILES strings, and computing polyBERT fingerprints.
 Please see the [PSMILES](https://github.com/Ramprasad-Group/psmiles) on GitHub.

 ## Prepare Python environment